Ajatt-Tools/transformers_ocr/README.md

 To show a help page, run `transformers_ocr help`.

-To OCR text in on a manga page, run:
+To OCR text on a manga page, run:

 ```
 transformers_ocr recognize